-Oryana is governed by a board of directors, elected from the general membership, to 2 year terms.
-These elections are held at the annual General Membership Meeting that usually takes place in April.
+The decision-making power in a co-op belongs to all the owners (rather than a minority of corporate shareholders.)
+To ensure this democratic control, Oryana is governed by a board of directors, elected from the general ownership, to 3-year terms.
+These elections are held at the annual General Ownership Meeting that usually takes place in April.
 Board positions are open to all owners in good standing as per our bylaws, and all owners have equal voting rights.

 This principle has changed little from the 1966 version.
 It implies that individuals must not be coerced into cooperative membership.
 Rather, their participation as active and responsible members should be based on a clear understanding of the values for which cooperatives stand and support for those values.
 At the same time, while membership is open, the principle assumes the member is able to use the services provided and is willing to take on the responsibilities of membership.
 This language recognizes that some cooperatives may close membership based on ability to use the cooperative or on a limit to the number of members the cooperative can effectively serve.
 The important idea here, however, is that cooperatives do not discriminate against potential members based on their inherent characteristics (social, racial, political, religious or gender).
 Particularly important is the addition of gender as a category in the 1995 principles.
 The ICA Women’s Committee has worked long and hard to have gender added to the list and to ensure that the organization’s expectations for cooperative enterprises are clearly expressed.